 While Guatemala is renowned for its national beauty and rich history, this Central American country has much more to offer — including lucrative opportunities for expatriates and international businesses.
 If your company is planning to expand to Guatemala, one of your top priorities is most likely building a team of skilled employees to make the move with you.
 But before they can begin living and working in Guatemala, your company will need to ensure that they have the proper permits to do so.

-What Types of Work Permits Are Issued in Guatemala?
+Types of Work Visas in Guatemala

 Foreign nationals who plan to travel to Guatemala to work or study will need to obtain a visa, much like they would for any other country.
 Available visas and permits include: